top of page

 Odd numbers

 It has been noticed that an odd number of something is more pleasing to the eyes than an even number of the same something.
 Or did you think that the reason we always buy flowers at an odd number, was just a superstition?
-You can apply this in your photography by having an odd number of subjects rather than an even.
+You can apply this in your photography by having an odd number of subjects rather than an even one.
 Having said that, remember that subjects in photography are the number of forms across an image, rather than the number of persons or objects.
 That means that, for example, when you have an even number of people to photograph, you can still make the total number odd, by arranging two or more people together, thus suggesting one form as a combination.
+Using this technique can provide you with a successful composition.

 Notice how two ladies have been put together to suggest a single form